Darby Lancaster

-Darby Lancaster (born 23 April 2003) is an Australian rugby union player who plays for the in the Super Rugby.
-His playing position is wing, and is most often deployed on the left-side.
+Darby Lancaster (born 23 April 2003) is an Australian rugby union player who currently plays for the in the Super Rugby and the Australia national team.
+His primary playing position is wing.

 Early life and background

 Darby Lancaster was born and raised in Kempsey on the mid-North Coast of New South Wales, Australia.
-He played junior rugby for the Kempsey Cannonballs Junior Rugby Club, a few year after teammate Triston Reilly.
-He attended The Scots College in Sydney, and was apart of the teams 1st XV.
+He played junior rugby for the Kempsey Cannonballs Junior Rugby Club, a few years after teammate Triston Reilly.
+He attended The Scots College in Sydney, and was a part of the teams 1st XV.
 While playing rugby at The Scots College, Lancaster tore his ACL and thought he'd never play rugby again.
 However, he received a contract to play for the Australia sevens team after school, and joined the team on the 2021–22 World Rugby Sevens Series.

 Lancaster studied at the University of New South Wales (UNSW).

 Rugby career

 Rebels

 Lancaster's performances for the Australia sevens team earned him a contract for the Super Rugby side Melbourne Rebels, where he was named in the squad for the 2024 Super Rugby Pacific season.
 Before the start of the 2024 Super Rugby Pacific season, Lancaster was recalled to the Australian Sevens team for the Perth event in the 2023–24 circuit off the back of strong performances in 2023.
 Lancaster played nine matches for the Rebels in 2024, all as a first-team wing.
 He scored four tries overall, and achieved a hat-trick in their 47–31 victory against the Highlanders in Round 8 of the season.